electricbookworks/electric-book-workflow/guide/51-epub-output.md

 To get the metadata to import to Sigil, you must *open* one of your book's HTML files in Sigil (the cover is best, since it's the first file).
 That is, don't 'Add Existing Files…' to a new, blank epub.
 Only by opening a single HTML file (as in 'File > Open…', then select the HTML file) will Sigil read and import the file's Dublin Core metadata.
 After that, you can add the remaining files in Sigil using 'Add Existing Files…'.

+> Pro tip: you can avoid having to change your config file to `output: "epub"` by loading a second config file when you build or serve Jekyll at the command line.
+The second config file sets the `output`, overriding the default config.
+To do this, use:
+>
+> `jekyll build --config _config.yml,_config.epub.yml`
+>
+> We also provide a second config file for PDF ebook output:
+>
+> `jekyll build --config _config.yml,_config.pdf-ebook.yml`

 #### Quick-epub process checklist

-If you've generated HTML using the `layout: epub` setting in `_config.yml`, your basic process in Sigil is as follows.
+If you've generated HTML using the `output: epub` setting in `_config.yml`, your basic process in Sigil is as follows.

 1. File > Open… and select the first HTML file in `_site/yourbook`.
 2. Right-click the Text folder > Add Existing Files… and select the remaining HTML files for the epub.